King's Lynn Minster

-St Margaret's Church, King's Lynn, entitled King's Lynn Minster since 2011, is a Grade I listed parish church in the Church of England in King's Lynn.
+St Margaret's Church, King's Lynn, entitled King's Lynn Minster since 2011, is a Grade I listed parish church in the Church of England in King's Lynn, Norfolk.
 The building dates from the 12th to 15th centuries, with major restoration of the nave in the 18th century.
 Five of its ten bells and its organ also date back to the mid-18th century.

 History

 Benedictine priory

 The church was established by Herbert de Losinga, Bishop of Norwich in 1095 to serve a Benedictine Priory and dedicated to St Margaret of Antioch.
 The priory was subordinate to the Priory of the Holy Trinity in Norwich.

 The slender 12th-century south-west tower in the Early English Gothic style precedes the larger north-west tower in the Perpendicular style of the 15th century.
 The chancel with clerestory dates from the 13th century, when the earlier Norman nave was replaced.
 Elements of the Norman building survive in the base of the south-west tower.